-Classroom teachers are expected to incorporate/integrate a Maori dimension within the classroom programme.
+Classroom teachers incorporate/integrate a Maori dimension within the classroom programme.
 Guidance for teachers is given through the curriculum Guidelines for Teaching and Learning Te Reo Maori in English Medium Schools: Years 1-13.

 The school provides a focus on tikanga Maori (Maori customs, protocols and social values, and the link with the reo (language).
 As a Green Gold EnviroSchool one of the guiding principles is the principle of Māori Perspectives in which we respect and honour the status of tangata whenua in this land and the value of indigenous knowledge in enriching and guiding learning and action.
+In

-In Term 2 we follow Matariki adopting a cross-curriculum focus for the duration of Matariki.
-In Term 1 of each year the school undertakes a Marae overnight experience for the whole school community.
+Term 2 we follow Matariki adopting a cross-curriculum focus for the duration of Matariki.
+In Term 1 we also actively engage in learning around the Chinese New Year.
 In Term 3 each year the school participates in the Piako Cultural Performance festival.